debugworkbench/hydragon/README.md

 process errors will be displayed in the console.

-Once the native modules have been rebuilt you can build the app itself by executing `grunt` from the root directory, and once built the app can be launched with `npm start` or `grunt run-electron`.
+Once the native modules have been rebuilt you can build the app itself by executing `grunt` from the root directory, and once built the app can be launched with `npm start` or `npm run electron`.

 ## Directory Layout